‘The Government has announced that all elections scheduled for 7 May 2020 will be postponed for 12 months due to the Covid-19 virus.

-The Police and Crime Commissioner is responsible for holding the Chief Constable and police force to account on the public's behalf and oversees how crime is tackled in their area and aims to make sure the police are providing a good service.
+The Police and Crime Commissioner is responsible for holding the Chief Constable and police force to account on the public's behalf, oversees how crime is tackled in their area and aims to make sure the police are providing a good service.
+Their role includes:

 - meeting the public regularly to listen to their views on policing

 - producing a police and crime plan setting out local policing priorities

 - deciding how the budget will be spent

 - appointing Chief Constables and dismissing them if needed.

 For more information about the role of the Police and Crime Commissioner, please visit the Nottinghamshire Police's website (opens in a new window).